 Neuroscientists from the National Institutes of Mental Health (NIMH) and other schizophrenia researchers report seeing up to 25 percent loss of gray matter in certain areas of the schizophrenic brain.
 Gray matter refers to certain areas of the brain involved in hearing, speech, memory, emotions, and sensory perception.
-The studies found that patients who had the most severe symptoms, also had the highest loss of brain tissue.
+The studies found that patients who had the most severe schizophrenia symptoms also had the highest loss of brain tissue.

-Although significant brain tissue loss is reason for concern, researchers have reason to believe that the loss of gray matter could be reversible.
+Although significant brain tissue loss is a reason for concern, researchers have reason to believe that the loss of gray matter could be reversible.
 Researchers are working on drug studies, investigating new drugs that doctors can prescribe to reverse cognitive function loss associated with schizophrenia.

 Hope from Scans of Schizophrenia in the Brain

 Imaging scans of schizophrenia in the brain have helped researchers locate a small area of the brain that may help them predict whether people will develop schizophrenia with 71 percent accuracy for high-risk patients.
-The study results, which appear in the September 2009 issue of Archives of General Psychiatry, pinpoints the exact area of a part of the brain that shows hyperactivity in schizophrenics.
+The study results, which appear in the September 2009 issue of Archives of General Psychiatry, pinpoint the exact area of a part of the brain that shows hyperactivity in schizophrenics.

-The researchers used high resolution MRI equipment to show what areas of the brain are affected by schizophrenia.
+The researchers used high-resolution MRI equipment to show what areas of the brain are affected by schizophrenia.
 The scientists discovered three areas of the schizophrenic brain that differed from normal brains – two areas in the frontal lobes and one very small area of the hippocampus, known as CA1.
 We’ve always known that schizophrenics have a more active hippocampus, the area used for memory and learning, but this study pinpoints the exact spot of hyperactivity in patients with the illness.